 1. PEL members must accumulate a minimum of 90 contact hours in PEL activities.
-The 90 contact hours can be completed by attending the Summer Immersion (40 hours), three Winter Workshops (48 hours), and at least one seminar or site visit.
+The 90 contact hours can be completed by attending the Summer Immersion (40 hours), three Academic Symposia (48 hours), and at least one seminar or site visit.

 2. PEL members must submit two written assignments: